- Foxtails’ barbed seeds can burrow into your dog and cause serious problems.

 Before you and your dog go swimming, it’s a good idea to check the website of your state natural resources agency to find out where blue-green algae is a problem.
 Here are some other tips to prevent blue-green algae poisoning:

 - Keep your dog leashed around bodies of water.

-- Watch for symptoms, which include vomiting, diarrhea, seizures, jaundice, and rashes.
+- Watch for symptoms including vomiting, diarrhea, seizures, jaundice, and rashes.

-This is the scientific, and polite, way to describe an infestation of maggots.
-This is not just a condition of neglected dogs who are tied up outside.
-It can arise so quickly—less than 48 hours for larvae to hatch and reach a size of about a grain of rice—that it’s not unheard of for well-loved and cared-for pets to get an infestation.
 Elderly and incontinent dogs, or those with open wounds or bacterial skin infections are most susceptible, because certain odors will attract flies.
-These will land and lay eggs.
+The flies will land on the dog and lay eggs.
 When the larvae emerge, they’ll hook on to skin and start to feed, resulting in serious lesions.

 The good news is that myiasis in an indoor dog can be detected quickly.
 When the larvae are feeding on the dog’s skin, they cause considerable discomfort, and they may be visible to the naked eye.

 “If you suspect myiasis, get to a veterinarian as soon as possible,” says Dr. Klein.
 “Treatment will include manually removing the maggots, which sometimes requires shaving hair at the site, application of a topical insecticide, and oral antibiotic medication often for several weeks.”